-Why did Lavan add "Elohei Avihem", and why did Yakov swear by Pachad Yitzchak?
+Why did Lavan add "Elohei Avihem," and why did Yaakov swear by Pachad Yitzchak?

-Tosfos ha'Shalem (4): Yakov swore in the life of his father Yitzchak, who did not normally swear, so this was a great matter.
+Tosfos ha'Shalem (4): Yaakov swore in the life of his father Yitzchak, who did not normally swear, so this was a great matter.
 2

 Ramban: Pachad Yitzchak is Hashem's Midas ha'Din.
 Ha'amek Davar - He will punish Lavan severely if he transgresses.

-How could Yakov accept an oath in the name of idolatry?
-"Lo Yishama Al Picha" (Shmos 23:13) forbids this!
+How could Yaakov accept an oath in the name of idolatry?
+"Lo Yishama Al Picha" (Shemos 23:13) forbids this!

-Moshav Zekenim: Perhaps Yakov knew that [Nachor] did not serve idolatry (so Elokei Nachor is Hashem).
+Moshav Zekenim: Perhaps Yaakov knew that [Nachor] did not serve idolatry (so Elokei Nachor is Hashem).
 1

-Yakov did not ask Lavan to swear.
+Yaakov did not ask Lavan to swear.
 Lavan mentioned Elokei Avraham and Elohei Nachor on his own.
-Yakov deviated, and swore by Pachad Yitzchak, to show his disapproval (based on Malbim, Ha'Emek Davar).
+Yaakov deviated, and swore by Pachad Yitzchak, to show his disapproval (based on Malbim, Ha'amek Davar).

 If so, when a scribe writes Elokei Nachor, he must intend that it is Kodesh!
 Lavan said also Elokei Avihem.
 Terach was an idolater!
 However, he repented (refer to 15:15:2:1); perhaps 'Elokei Avihem' is Kodesh, based on his final belief.
 Maseches Sofrim (4:7) and Maseches Sefer Torah (4:4) say that both of them are Chol.
 Bereishis Rabah (74:16) and other Midrashim say that Elohei Nachor is Chol, and Elokei Avihem is Kodesh (Matanos Kehunah - due to Terach; Etz Yosef - for it includes Avraham), and Chol (PF).